-Chris: What strategies are you seeing CPG brands use to get traction more quickly right now?
+Chris: As small business consultants in Austin, we are constantly facing the fact that resources are scarce.
+This leads us to constantly look for ways to get traction.
+What strategies are you seeing CPG brands use to get traction more quickly right now?
 Same with restaurants looking to go CPG?

 Trish: Usually, if you have a restaurant, you have a built-in following and a lot of people already know your brand.
 In this scenario, you are going to want to start selling to your own customer base first and get feedback quickly.
 The goal is to use this initial customer base to build word of mouth, get reviews, and build a larger audience.
 It’s also best to start in the smaller retailers like Wheatsville CoOp or Central Market.
 They are relatively easy to get into.
 I think it’s also a great idea to apply for the HEB Quest For Texas Best.
 Winning that or competitions like that makes it a lot easier to get onto shelves and get in front of customers.

 Chris: If I’m a CPG brand and I’m stagnating or stuck in the million or two revenue range, and I want to get to the next level, what questions should I be asking myself?